Managing Director/Chief Executive

 Useful experience for managing directors/chief executives includes:

-- using leadership skills in challenging situations
+- using leadership skills in challenging and complex situations

 Find out more about training

 - (04) 499 0076 - email@example.com - www.iod.org.nz

 - (09) 303 9100 - firstname.lastname@example.org - www.nzim.co.nz

 What are the chances of getting a job?